 This grade includes climbing peaks and the demanding treks in remote areas.
 Participants having basic knowledge of use of crampons and ice axes are required.
 First-time climbers can undertake one of our one-day pre-trek ropes and climbing training days to obtain some initial skills and experience.

-The Annapurna Base Camp trek delivers spectacular mountain scenery and a glilpse into the charming villages of the local Gurung and Magar peoples.
+The Annapurna Base Camp trek delivers spectacular mountain scenery and a glilpse into the charming villages of the local Gurung and Magar people.
 The route takes you through deep sub-tropical valleys dense with rhododendron forests full of birds and high into alpine glacial valleys and moraine fields.
 There are spectacular mountain views at every twist and turn of the trail.
 Some days you look in wonder at scared Mount Machhapuchhare and other days you are awed by Annapurna South, Annapurna I or Mount Dhaulagiri.
 There are just too many icy Himalayan peaks to count on this trek - each more stunningly beautiful than the last.

 The Annapurna Base Camp trek is one of the legendary treks in Nepal and in the world.
 Be inspired by the power and beauty of the Himalaya and return home a new person.

 Welcome to Kathmandu, the capital of Nepal.
 The Langtang Ri Trekking & Expedition representative will greet you at the airport and transfer you to your hotel.
 After your refreshment you will be picked up from your hotel lobby and driven to our Thamel office where you will be formally introduced to your trekking guide.
 We will go through all your trek itinerary and arrangements with you to insurer every detail is in place.
 We will also ask to bring your passport, extra passport photographs and a copy of your travel insurance so that we can organize permits required for your trek in the Annapurna Sanctuary.